MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ms.topic: conceptual
 ms.author: laujan
 ---
-# Create a Content Page for Your Custom Tab
+# Create a Content Page for Your Tab

 A custom tab allows you to enrich user experience by presenting your hosted web content within the Teams platform.
 See [Create a Content Page for Your Custom Tab](foo.md).
-A tab allows you to share your content in a easily accessible format.
+A tab allows you to share your content in an easily accessible format.
 Whether you present your tab within the personal or channel/group scope, it is essentially an HTML page—the difference is how your tab content URL is set.
 See [What are custom tabs?](foo.md).

 ## Tab content and style guidelines

-The main objective of your tab should be to provide access to meaningful and engaging content that has a practical value and an evident purpose.
-That does not mean that you should forego style but, you should focus on minimizing clutter by making your tab design clean, navigation intuitive,and content immersive.
+Your tab's overall objective of should be to provide access to meaningful and engaging content that has a practical value and an evident purpose.
+That does not mean that you should forego an appealing design but, you should focus on minimizing clutter by making your tab design clean, navigation intuitive, and content immersive.
 See [Content and conversations, all at once using tabs](~/resources/design/framework/tabs) and Microsoft Teams app approval process guidance](~/platform/publishing/office-store-approval#tabs)

 ## Integrate your code with Teams